stultus/notes-hugo/content/garden/digital_garden.md

 lastmod = 2024-11-03
 draft = false
 garden_tags = ["digital garden", "note taking", "zettelkasten", "process"] summary = "A Digital Garden/Zettelkasten is a personal tool for thinking and writing.
-It has hypertextual features to make a web of thought possible.
-The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection." status = "evergreen"
+It has hypertextual features to make a web of thought possible." status = "evergreen"
 +++